ifremer-bioinformatics/BLAST-PLAST-bench/README.md

 ## Benchmarks of BLAST and PLAST

-This project provides a script framework originally used to run benchmarks of [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs) and [PLAST](https://plast.inria.fr) on a supercomputer infrastructure.
+This project provides a script framework originally used to run benchmarks of [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs) and [PLAST](https://plast.inria.fr) on a cluster infrastructure.

 Provided scripts were originally designed to run comparison softwares on [IFREMER](www.ifremer.fr)'s [DATARMOR](https://www.top500.org/system/178981) computer providing the PBS job scheduler system.
 However, it would be easy to adapt theses scripts to run with other kind of job schedulers.

+## Benchmarks basics

+The basic principle of this benchmark was quite easy: find an optimal way to configure NCBI [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs) and INRIA [PLAST](https://plast.inria.fr) sequence comparison tools to run them as efficiently as possible on a cluster computer.
+Tests were conducted by running bank-to-bank sequence comparisons of reasonnable sizes.

 ## Requirements